robopzet/doc/git.md

 Shows differences between all changed files in working tree and HEAD.

 * `<file>` shows only the differences of \<file>.
+* `--cached` shows the differences that are staged for the next commit.

 ### [git init](https://git-scm.com/docs/git-init)